KaiPereira/PR1SM/JOURNAL.md

 ![[Pasted image 20250719031946.png]]

 Now that looks pretty good, but I still want the acrylic to be kind of more see-through like the render preview, so I guess I'll have to mess around with the settings a bit more.
+But anyways I'm kind of too lazy to fix that, and now I just want to ship it out.

+Maybe sometime I'll get it working, but for now, I'll just use the Onshape render because that one looks more realistic to the actual thing.

+That was quite a bit of time wasted, but I did learn a ton more about Blender which was nice.
+Time to ship the project!

+**Total time worked on this project: 23 hours (probably more than that, but this is a safe estimate)**